pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 #### Collect data in DM clusters

-1. Run the command to collect data using Diag.
+1. Run the data collection command of Diag.

     For example, to collect the diagnostic data from 4 hours ago to 2 hours ago based on the current time, run the following command: